Do Shared Mobility Operators Need 5G in 2026 Analytics and research

 When LTE Cat-M and NB-IoT are still the right call

-• Pure shared scooter and bike fleets under 5,000 vehicles: Density and latency requirements don’t justify the 5G premium.
+• Pure scooter and bike fleets under 5,000 vehicles: Density and latency requirements don’t justify the 5G premium.

-• Tight CapEx fleets where every modem dollar matters: LTE Cat-M modems are $4 to $10 cheaper than dual-mode 5G/LTE modems at current pricing.
-On a 500-vehicle fleet, that’s $2,000 to $5,000 in hardware savings.
+• Tight-CapEx fleets where every modem dollar counts: LTE Cat-M modems run $4 to $10 cheaper than dual-mode 5G/LTE units at current pricing.
+On a 500-vehicle fleet, that’s $2,000 to $5,000 saved.

 • Existing fleets mid-lifecycle: Don’t pull working LTE hardware off the street to upgrade.
 Refresh at natural cycle end, with dual-mode modems then.